 SP and DP refer to single pole and double pole, ST and DT refer to single throw and double throw.

 Throw refers to the extreme position of the actuator: ST switches close a circuit at only one position.
 The other position of the handle is Off.
-DT switches close a circuit in the Up position, as well as the Down position (On-On).
+DT switches close a circuit in the Up position and the Down position (On-On).
 A DT switch can also have a center position (frequently On-Off-On).

-Single pole/throw and double pole/throw switches are by far the most common switches, but triple and quadruple configurations are also available.
+Single pole/throw and double pole/throw switches are the most common, but triple and quadruple configurations are also available.
 They are commonly denoted 3PST, 3PDT, 4PDT, etc.

 “Contactor Construction & Operating Principle – Electrical Engineering 123”, Electrical Engineering 123, 2019.
 [Online].
 Available: https://www.electricalengineering123.com/contactor/.
 [Accessed: 27- Oct- 2019].